Data Transformations in HiveMQ Data Hub

 Array of Object

-A list of the name and value of all user properties of the MQTT 5 PUBLISH packet.
-This setting has no effect on MQTT 3 clients.
+A list of all user properties of the MQTT 5 PUBLISH packet.
+Each user property is an object a name and value field of type string.
+Modifying this property has no effect on MQTT 3 clients.
+Defaults to an empty array.

 payload